bitaheshmati/bitaheshmati.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'> Faculty of Humanities / Department of Theoretical Philosophy, University of Groningen </a>
+subtitle: <a href='https://research.rug.nl/en/persons/bita-heshmati'> Faculty of Humanities / Department of Theoretical Philosophy, University of Groningen </a>

 profile:
   align: right